mmunkhbold94/clipper/README.md

-# Clipper - the Mini SaaS API
+# Clipper - the URL Clipper API

+This URL shortener API is a way for me reinforce my learning and understanding of base API design and architecture.